 - Pharmacies seek to limit the number of shipping vendors they work with while increasing their collaboration in package design and best practices.

 - Pharmacies are working diligently to support environmentally sustainable packing supplies while maintaining temperature consistency.

 - Pharmacies want to work with shippers who can deliver at regular intervals, take a proactive approach to package design, are certified, and have a broad national footprint.

 Taylor: A Leader in Cold Chain Distribution

-Taylor is a leading provider of with more than 20 years of and a network of 34 cold chain warehousing and distribution facilities.
+Taylor is a leading provider of cold chain, with more than 20 years of experience and a network of 34 cold chain warehousing and distribution facilities.
 Want to improve your cold chain shipping program?
 Contact Taylor to learn more.